antonpup/Aurora/README.md

 * Beacons
 * Fuel/air pressure indicators
 * Ignition indicator

+Quantum Conumdrum features

+* Changes color based on what dimension you are in.

+Move or Die features

+* Move or Die effects are controlled by the game itself.

+Battlefield 1 features

+* Flashes red when you take damage.
+* Lights up keybindings.

+Dishonored features

+* Health and Mana indicators.
+* Potion indicators.

+The Witcher 3 features

+* Current active sign as background.
+* Health, Toxicity, and Stamina indicators.

 ## F.A.Q.
 ### Can this give me a ban in a video game?